scopehs/go-is-awesome/README.md

 go mod tidy

-docker-compose up - # this will start your sql server!
+docker-compose up - # this will start the sql server!

 go run main.go

+Use `air` for live reloading during dev

 *magic*